ianwengchan/ianwengchan.github.io/_pages/about.md

 Prof. [Andrei Badescu](https://www.statistics.utoronto.ca/people/directories/all-faculty/andrei-badescu).
-Prior to my current studies, I received my Honours Bachelor of Science in Actuarial Science and my [Masters in Financial Insurance (MFI)](https://mfi.utoronto.ca/) both from U of T. See my [profile](https://www.sgs.utoronto.ca/profile/sophia-chan/) on the School of Graduate Studies community, sharing my thoughts and experience of the MFI program.
+Prior to my current studies, I received my Honours Bachelor of Science in Actuarial Science and my [Masters in Financial Insurance (MFI)](https://mfi.utoronto.ca/) both from U of T. See my [profile](https://www.sgs.utoronto.ca/profile/sophia-chan/) on the School of Graduate Studies community, sharing my thoughts and experience in the MFI program.

 In terms of professional development, having passed six [Society of Actuaries (SOA)](https://www.soa.org/Canada) exams and completed all VEE requirements, I am committed to acquiring my ASA accreditation, followed by the FSA.